hasinhayder/tesla-modelx-tailwind/readme.md

 ### Where are the styles/classes?

-Everything is moved to `style.css` which takes advantages of tailwind's `@apply` directive.
-This sacrifies the readability, but keeps your markup clean.
-Tree-shaking works flawlessly for the production build :)
+Everything was moved to `style.css` which takes advantage of tailwind's `@apply` directive.
+This sacrifies the readability a bit, but keeps your markup clean.
+Tree-shaking works flawlessly on the production build :)

 ```css
 .logo {